Cassia O'Reilly

 Cassia O'Reilly (known professionally as Cosha and formerly known as Bonzai) is an Irish singer-songwriter and music producer.

 Background

 O'Reilly was born in Indiana, United States, and raised in Ireland, between County Wicklow and Dublin.
-Her African-American mother was a singer and her Irish father was a drummer.
+Her African-American descent mother was a singer and her Irish father was a drummer.
 She moved to London at age 17.

 Career

 O'Reilly has worked with Eg White, Mura Masa and Rostam and Justin Raisen and toured with Flume.